Skip to main content

 The following is a brief description of grant programs at SCC.
 Grants are gift money that does not need to be repaid as long as the student does not withdraw from, or stop attending all classes.
 Click here for detailed instructions on how to apply for grants.
 The Free Application for Federal Student Aid (FAFSA) is required to apply for all the following grants.

-The Federal Pell Grant is generally awarded to undergraduate students with financial need, who have not already earned a bachelor’s or professional degree.
-A student’s EFC will determine whether or not they are eligible and how much he or she will be awarded.
-A student’s semester hours will determine the amount that will be disbursed, and the Pell Grant can generally be paid for full-time enrollment (12 or more credit hours), three-quarter time (9-11 credit hours), half-time (6-8 credit hours), and less than half-time (1-5 credit hours).
+The Federal Pell Grant is generally awarded to undergraduate students with financial need who have not already earned a bachelor's or professional degree.
+A student's SAI will determine whether or not they are eligible and how much he or she will be awarded.
+A student’s semester hours will determine the amount that will be disbursed, and the Pell Grant can generally be paid for full-time enrollment (12 or more credit hours).
+Enrollment below 12 credit hours will be prorated by the student's enrollment intensity.
 See the information below about the Lifetime limit for the Pell Grant.

-The Federal Supplemental Educational Opportunity Grant (FSEOG) is a smaller grant that is awarded to students with the greatest financial need (lowest EFC).
+The Federal Supplemental Educational Opportunity Grant (FSEOG) is a smaller grant that is awarded to students with the greatest financial need (lowest SAI).
 Limited funds are provided by the federal government and are awarded by the SCC Financial Aid Office to both full-time and part-time students.
-Since funds are limited, priority is given to students with zero EFCs who file the FAFSA earliest in the year.
+Since funds are limited, priority is given to students with -1500 SAI and who file the FAFSA earliest in the year.

-The North Carolina Need-Based Grant/ North Carolina Scholarship (NCNBG) is a grant established by the North Carolina General Assembly to help meet the educational costs of attending a community college.
-To be considered for this grant, a student must be a North Carolina resident for tuition purposes and enrolled at least half-time (6 credit hours per semester).
-A student’s EFC and enrollment status will determine whether or not he or she is eligible, and how much he will receive.
+The Next NC Scholarship is a grant established by the North Carolina General Assembly to help meet the educational costs of attending a community college.
+To be considered for this scholarship, a student must be a North Carolina resident for tuition purposes, a high school graduate or equivalent, from a household with an annual Adjusted Gross Income of $80,000 or less, and enrolled at least half-time (6 credit hours per semester).
+A student’s SAI and enrollment status will determine whether or not he or she is eligible and how much they will receive.
 This grant is only available for Fall and Spring semesters.

-The North Carolina Longleaf Commitment Grant is a grant program for 2021 and 2022 North Carolina high school graduates who will attend a North Carolina community college starting in the Fall semester after they have graduated.
-Full-time eligible students are guaranteed to receive $700 to $2,800 per year, for a total of two years.
+The North Carolina Longleaf Commitment Grant is a grant program for 2022 and 2023 North Carolina high school graduates who will attend a North Carolina community college starting in the Fall semester after graduation.
+Full-time eligible students are guaranteed to receive $700 to $2,800 per year for a total of two years.
 Less than full-time students may receive a partial award.

 NCLCG Award Range: $700 - $2,800 per year for 2023-24